 Who Is Rose Hanbury's Son Oliver?

-If it seems as though all eyes have been on the royals, a new period of time has upped the stakes.
-The coronation of King Charles III has issued in a flurry of new activity — though he is already king, the coronation marks the former Prince of Wales finally fulfilling the role he has been preparing for.
-To say that Charles has been close enough to touch the crown, but far enough away to never seize it, is an understatement — at 74 years old getting crowned, he is finally fulfilling his royal fate.
+If it seems as though all eyes have been on the royals in 2023.
+The coronation of King Charles III issued in a flurry of new activity.
+Although he was already king at the time of the coronation, the event serves as "the formal investiture of a monarch with their regal powers," according to the Royal Collection Trust.
+To say that Charles has been close enough to touch the crown — but far enough away to never seize it — is an understatement.
+At 74 years old at the time of being crowned, Charles finally fulfilled his royal fate.

-Oliver is the only coronation page who is not related to the royal family in some capacity
+Oliver was the only coronation page not related to the royal family in some capacity

 There aren't a ton of young teenage male members of the immediate royal family, so it's no surprise that King Charles III's pages of honor are from other high society families.
 However, Lord Oliver Cholmondeley is the only page that is not directly linked to the firm by blood or familial title.
 Oliver is the son of David Rocksavage, the Marquess of Cholmondeley, and Rose Hanbury.
 David has a prominent position within Charles' royal office, and he and Rose are staples on the high society circuit.
 Still, it is a little strange that a member of the royal family — say James, Earl of Wessex, who is 15 — wasn't chosen instead.

-Oliver will be joined by Prince George, Master Nicholas Barclay, and Master Ralph Tollemache on coronation day.
-George, of course, is Charles' grandson and the second in line to the British throne.
+Oliver was joined by Prince George, Master Nicholas Barclay, and Master Ralph Tollemache on coronation day.
+George is, of course, Charles' grandson and the second in line to the British throne.
 Nicholas is a distant relative of the royal family and his grandmother, Sarah Troughton, is a family friend of Camilla, Queen Consort.
 Meanwhile, Ralph is the son of Charles' godson, Edward Tollemache — a British banker and aristocrat.
-All the pages are somehow familially linked except for Oliver.

 Oliver's father has a prominent role in King Charles III's royal office

-Now that we've gotten through just what Lord Oliver Cholmondeley's role on coronation day will look like, we can get into the details of just who this young teen is.
-Starting with his father, Oliver is one of the teen sons of David Rocksavage, the Marquess of Cholmondeley.
-David has been a staple on the high society scene for years, and his wife — Rose Hanbury — is the picture of aristocratic elegance, contributing to charities and rubbing shoulders with the members of the monarch (we promise we'll get there).
+Oliver's father, David Rocksavage, the Marquess of Cholmondeley, has been a staple on the high society scene for years, and his wife, Rose Hanbury, is the picture of aristocratic elegance, contributing to charities and rubbing shoulders with the members of the monarchy.

-Though Oliver is not a member of the royal family — unlike the rest of the pages of honor — his father does serve in a particularly sought-after position within King Charles III's royal office.
-Shortly after becoming king, Charles names David as his lord-in-waiting, meaning that David can represent the king on formal occasions, welcome foreign dignitaries, among a slew of other coveted responsibilities.
+Though Oliver is not a member of the royal family, his father does serve in a particularly sought-after position within King Charles III's royal office.
+Shortly after becoming king, Charles named David as his lord-in-waiting, meaning that David can represent the king on formal occasions and welcome foreign dignitaries, among a slew of other coveted responsibilities.
 Given that his father fulfills such an important role, it's a little easier to understand why Oliver was chosen to play such a visible part on coronation day.

-Of course, Oliver's mom is also connected to the royal family thanks to whispers and gossip.
+Of course, Oliver's mom is also connected to the royal family — but this is thanks to whispers and gossip.
 She has long been known as Prince William's rumored mistress, though their connection has been vehemently denied.
-Charles, obviously, doesn't seem to mind the rumors one bit.
+Charles, obviously, doesn't seem to pay much mind to the rumors.

 Oliver's mother and Prince William were first connected in 2019